 Students in grades K-8 will be given the MAP test 3 times a year (beginning, middle and end of the year).

-MAP stands for "Measures of Academic Progress."
-These computerized tests are adaptive and offered in Reading, Language Usage, and Mathematics.
+MAP or "Measures of Academic Progress," Tare computerized tests in Reading, Language Usage, and Mathematics.
 When taking a MAP test, the difficulty of each question is based on how well a student answers all the previous questions.
 As the student answers correctly, questions become more difficult.
 If the student answers incorrectly, the questions become easier.
-The final score is an estimate of the student's achievement level.
+The final score estimates the student's achievement level.

 In addition, the ACRE (Assessment of Child/Youth Religious Education) is administered to students in grades 5 and 8.
-These assessments evaluate the effectiveness of our religion curriculum.
+This assessment evaluates the effectiveness of our religion curriculum.